Our Breeding Program

 However, every dog has many mutations, and one has no way of knowing about them if the dog has only one copy and it's not expressed.
 Thus, if one breeds two dogs with some of the same mutations, one can expect that the puppies will be homozygous for 25% of them (Beuchat, 2015).
 Many of these mutations may only have very few effects and one may not recognize these as a "disease".
 It's the accumulation of these few effects that causes the loss of vigor and vitality in inbred animals (referred to as "inbreeding depression") (Beuchat, 2015).
 DNA tests tell you only about one particular gene, which is known as a risk for a particular disease (Beuchat, 2015).

 To breed healthy animals, one needs to consider ALL of the potential risks, and there are many more recessive mutations than the ones we have DNA tests for (Beuchat, 2015).
 This is why now, we're now running (now that the tests are available) the largest DNA genetic health testing panel in the world (to date) on our dogs.
 In the past, we have always at least certified patellas, heart (by auscultation) and Juvenile Hereditary Cataracts and then Degenerative Myelopathy and Hyperuricosuria when the tests came out.
-We have also tested for the piebald gene in the past (and continue to do so) as well, as it's been suggested to be the cause of congenital deafness in related breeds such as Bulldogs, Bull Terriers, etc. We have always remained informed of advancements in genetics and Veterinary research and now that the tests are available, we're currently running panels on our dogs to test for (and various mutations of):
+We have also tested for the piebald gene in the past (and continue to do so) as well, as it's been hypothesized to be the cause of congenital deafness in related breeds such as Bulldogs, Bull Terriers, etc. Please note. there is no genetic marker for congenital deafness to date and indeed, there are many reasons for deafness genetics aside.
+However, we will continue to follow research and test for all possible causes.
+We have always remained informed of advancements in genetics and Veterinary research and now that the tests are available, we're currently running panels on our dogs to test for (and various mutations of):

 Bleeding disorder due to P2RY12 defect, Canine Cyclic Neutropenia, Cyclic Hematopoiesis, Grey Collie Syndrome, (CN), Canine Leukocyte Adhesion Deficiency (CLAD), type III, Canine Scott Syndrome, (CSS), Factor IX Deficiency or Hemophilia B; mutation Gly379Glu, Factor IX Deficiency or Hemophilia B, Factor VII Deficiency, Factor VIII Deficiency or Hemophilia A, Factor VIII Deficiency or Hemophilia A, Factor VIII Deficiency or Hemophilia A, Factor VIII Deficiency or Hemophilia A, Factor VIII Deficiency or Hemophilia A; p.Cys548Tyr, Factor XI Deficiency, Glanzmann Thrombasthenia Type I, (GT), Glanzmann Thrombasthenia Type I, (GT), Hereditary Elliptocytosis, Hereditary Phosphofructokinase (PFK) Deficiency, Macrothrombocytopenia, May-Hegglin Anomaly (MHA), Prekallikrein Deficiency, Pyruvate Kinase Deficiency, Pyruvate Kinase Deficiency, Pyruvate Kinase Deficiency, Trapped Neutrophil Syndrome, (TNS), Von Willebrand's Disease (vWD) Type 1, Von Willebrand's Disease (vWD) Type 3